somrajroy/AWS3TierArchitecturewithTFModules/README.md

         infrastructure provisioning which helps accelerate the development and deployment process. <br/>
     - `Documentation and versioning` : these remote modules are very well documented and versioned.
 Anyone new can easily scale up & be productive at the earliest.<br/>
     -  `Cost optimization & benefits which can be passed to customers` : AWS Terraform modules are designed to leverage AWS services in an optimized manner.
 Official
         Terraform AWS modules helps reduce efforts and costs of implementation which can be passed to customers.
-Official modules are widely used and well-maintained, they are tested and validated for functionality and compatibility, saving development costs and avoiding potential issues down the line.
+We can save a lot of time by using these open source modules instead of writing comparable code ourselves; all it takes is learning how to use the module interface.
+Official modules are widely used and well- maintained, they are tested and validated for functionality and compatibility, saving development costs and avoiding potential issues down the line.
 All these benefits can be passed to customers<br/>

 ##### Project Setup and Prerequisites
 - AWS account with necessary permissions <br/>